 In depth information and key advice on online grooming and how to report it, for teachers and professionals.

-Detailed information for a range of online safety topics such as downloading, sexting, social networking, gaming and grooming.
+Detailed information on a range of key online safety topics including sexting, grooming and social media.

 New resource equips teachers to tackle e-safety issues

 As issues such as cyber-bullying and online grooming cause increasing concern, a new training resource – ’Know IT All’ for Trainees and Teachers – is launched today, designed to empower teachers and trainee teachers at secondary level to better understand, tackle and teach e-safety issues to children.

 Always tell someone if anything upsets you online (this section offers advice on how to approach the subject of who to tell and how to tell if something or someone has upset you online)

 The news today of a man who posed as Justin Bieber online and has subsequently been charged with more than 900 child sex-related crimes in Australia, raises significant concerns on how to protect children online.

 This year we have delivered internet safety sessions to 3500 parents and carers.
 Our evaluation has shown how the sessions have helped build parents confidence, giving them the skills to talk to their children about staying safe online.

 Today, 10 March, the IWF have released a study into Child abuse images: youth-produced sexual content online.
 This blog outlines the key risks and provides advice to those working with children and young people.

 Childnet Activity Days